email2ify/friends/README.md

 * As a logged in user I can view the posts I liked inorder to have a memory of it
 * As a logged in user, I can like a post so that I can show my like
 * As a user, I can search for posts with keywords, so that I can find the posts I am most interested in.
+* Users can not view "/feed" route when not logged in

 **Comments**